-house, saw what it were well could the outraged earth have straightway hidden.
-The wives apartment was ankle-deep in blood.
-The plaster was scored with sword cuts; not high up as where men have fought, but low down and about the corners, as if a creature had crouched to avoid the blow.
-Strips of dresses, vainly tied round the handles of the doors. signified the contrivance to which feminine despair had resorted as a means of keeping out the murderers.
+house, saw what it' were well could the outraged earth have straightway hidden.
+The wives' apartment was ankle-deep in blood.
+The plaster was scored with sword cuts; not high up as where men have fought, but low down and about the corners, as if a creature had crouched to avoid the blow. resorted as a means of keeping out the murderers.
 Broken combs were there, and the frills of children's trousers, and torn cuffs and pinafores, and little round hats, and one or two shoes with burst latchets, and one or two daguerrotype cases with cracked glasses.
-An officer picked up a few curls, preserved in a bit of cardboard, and marked 'Ned's hair; with love;' but around were strewn locks, some near a yard in length, dissevered, not as a keepsake, by quite other seissors.
+An officer picked up a few curls, preserved in a bit of cardboard, and marked 'Ned's hair: with love;' but around were strewn locks, some near a vard in length, dissevered, not as a keepsake, by quitc other scissors. . . .
 There were found two slips of paper, one bearing in an unknown hand a brief but correct outline of our disasters.
 On the other a Miss Lindsay had kept an account of the killed and wounded in a single family.
-It runs thus, telling its own tale :- 'Entered the barracks May 21st ; Cavalry left June 5th; first shot fired June 6th; Aunt Lily died June 17th; Uncle Willie died June 18th; left barracks June 27th; George died June 27th; Alice died July 9th; Mamma died July 29th.'
+It runs thus, telling its own tale :- 'Entered the barracks May 21st : Cavalry left June 5th; first shot fired June 6th; Aunt Lily died June 17th; Uncle Willie died June 18th; left barracks June 27th : George died June 27th : Alice died July 9th : Mamma died July 29th.'
 The writer, with her surviving sisters, perished in the final massacre."

-MAUSOLEUM AT WELL OF CAWNPORE.
+MAUSOLBUM AT WELL OF CAWNPORE.

-Horro-stricken, the soldiers proceeded in their search, and in crossing the outer courtyard perceived a number of human limbs protruding from a well.
+Horror-stricken, the soldiers proceeded in their search, and in crossing the outer courtyard perceived a number of human limbs protruding from a well.
 They hurried forward, and there saw a mass of bodies in every state of mutilation-the wounded having apparently been thrown in with the dead till the place was filled to the brim.
 The sight was one which none could witness unmoved.
-The men who had marched so bravely and so unmurmuringly from Allahabad. who had rushed to the cannon's mouth and faced the enemy's death-hail without flinching; and who had seen their comrades wounded, dying, and dead around them, now broke down and went like "bearded babes."
+The men who had marched so bravely and so unmurmuringly from Allahabad. who had rushed to the cannon's mouth and faced the enemy's death-hail without flinching; and who had seen their comrades wounded, dving, and dead around them, now broke down and wept like "bearded babes."
 But sterner thoughts followed.
 Deep and bitter curses upon the miscreants who had done this deed burst from their heaving hearts, and vows of vengeance terrible to hear.
 They pulled the corpses from the well, and it is said, although we do not vouch for the accuracy of the statement, that when the Highlanders thought they had come upon Miss Wheeler's body, they cut the hair from her head, and sitting down and counting each man his portion, swore that for every hair a rebel should die.